 If you already have a dining room table, use it as the focal point to select the correct size chandelier for the room.
 Start with the installation height.
 The proper height to install a chandelier for an 8' ceiling is 30" above the table and about 34 inches for taller ceilings.

-Width - If the table is rectangular or oval-shaped, then the width of the chandelier should be 12 inches less then the smallest side of the table.
+Consider the height and width.
+If the table is rectangular or oval-shaped, then the width of the chandelier should be 12 inches less then the smallest side of the table.
 If the table is square or round, the width of the chandelier should be 18 inches less then the table's width.
 The height of a chandelier should be about 3 inches per foot of the room's height.
 Therefore, an 8-foot ceiling would have a 24-inch high chandelier.

 Entrances and foyers are often the biggest rooms in your house.
 Table lamps provide great accent lighting, but the true lighting solution is the right chandelier.
-But with so much space to cover and typically high ceilings, sometimes knowing where to start is the hardest part.
+But with so much space to cover and typically high ceilings, sometimes knowing where to start with lighting is the hardest part.

-Dimmers and Switches
+Dimmers & Switches

 As you are choosing light fixtures, it is important to consider the goal of adding chandeliers.
 For most, you're not just looking to create more light, you're setting the tone of the room.
 Adding a dimmer or appropriate switch is critical to any lighting fixture.
 The average national cost to install a dimmer switch is between $13.50 and $40.50 per unit.